tokestermw/blog-static/content/posts/links-to-data-science-bootcamps.md

 [General Assembly - Data Science](https://generalassemb.ly/education/data-science) (San Francisco, CA)

 They are more web dev focused but they now have a data science course.
-Access to [GA Studio](https://generalassemb.ly/studio).